lun0522/lighter/README.md

 The cube model is loaded by our lightweight .obj file loader.
 The statue image on the cube proves we can load images from files.
-The text that shows the frame rate proves the off-screen pipeline and alpha blending are working.
+The text that shows the frame rate proves the off-screen rendering pipeline is working.
 Since text rendering requires loading the same shaders several times, if the reference counting and auto release pool work well, in the debug compilation mode, we should see some logs saying cache hits for shaders.

 ## 4.3 Nanosuit scene (nanosuit)